 - Your favorite light vinaigrette dressing

-Toss kale and apple together in a bowl to mix together then top with walnuts, craisins, and feta.
+Toss kale and apple together in a bowl to mix together then top with pecans, craisins, and feta.
 Drizzle a little dressing over top and enjoy.

 5. Pumpkin-Apple Spice Protein Pancakes